How to select a CPR/AED trainer

-- Training should comply with state EMS or national American Heart Association (AHA) standards for CPR and AED.
+- Training should comply with state EMS or American Heart Association (AHA) standards for CPR and AED.
 Be sure to provide certification upon completion for Basic Life Support/AED.
 Recently, the AHA added pediatric AED training to their program, which especially is important for elementary schools.

 - It usually is best to work with trainers in your local community, although many, like the Red Cross, have a national network.
 Ask for recommendations from your local EMS services or hospitals, which likely have listings of trainers in your area.

 - Training must include CPR and AED, but a refresher course in pediatric first aid also is a good idea, since many of the emergencies you respond to will be less serious than cardiac arrest.

 - Shop around for the best price, but make sure the price quoted provides all the training you desire.
 In addition, ask what follow-up is available for the base price.
 Does your trainer have the ability to do event debriefing, follow-up education or mock cardiac arrest scenarios?

 - Choose a trainer with an AED unit similar to your own and one with pediatric pads.
 This allows you to practice scenarios that are similar to real life.

 - It is important to train as many people in the school as possible.
 However, the trainer-to-student ratio should be no more than 1 to 10.
 The janitor is an important person to train since he or she often is at the school after hours when fewer school staff members are available.